The pediatric cardiology fellowship program at the UF Health Congenital Heart Center was established in 1962.

 Statement of Philosophy

-The overall goal of the Fellowship Training Program in Pediatric Cardiology is to prepare pediatric cardiology residents to provide optimal and comprehensive care for patients with congenital and acquired heart disease from early gestation through adulthood.
-Following the three-year training program, pediatric cardiology residents will have a complete understanding of the pathophysiologic basis of congenital/pediatric cardiovascular disease, and be capable of dealing with the entire spectrum of these conditions.
-They will also learn the utility of critical research in improving the care of children with congenital heart disease and will participate in a structured research project to be qualified for a career in academic pediatric cardiology.
-The training program will be oriented to ensure its residents obtain this knowledge within the following competency areas:
+The overall goal of the Pediatric Cardiology Fellowship Training Program is to prepare future cardiologists to provide comprehensive care for patients with congenital and acquired heart disease from fetal life through adulthood.
+Trainees will participate in a structured research program to prepare them for a career in academic pediatric cardiology.
+Trainees will learn the utility of performing critical research in improving the care of children and adults with congenital heart disease.
+Following the three-year training program, pediatric cardiology fellows will have a comprehensive understanding of the pathophysiologic basis of congenital/pediatric cardiovascular disease and will be well prepared for independent practice.
+The training program will be structured to ensure its fellows obtain this knowledge within the following competency areas:

 - Patient Care